Lovečkovice: Sights

 In Levínské Petrovice is a chapel with a belfry.
 It is a wooden building with a brick foundation.
 Built probably at the end of the 18th century, it is a belfry typical of this region.

 In Mukařov is a Gothic bell tower, which is a remnant of a church from the 14th century.
 The church disappeared in the 18th century.

 A landmark in the centre of Náčkovice is a Baroque chapel.
 It was built in 1748 and restored in 1855.

-An observation tower called Víťova rozhledna was built on a unnamed knoll near Náčkovice in 2003.
+An observation tower called Víťova rozhledna was built on an unnamed knoll near Náčkovice in 2003.
 It is 21 m high and the viewing platform is at a height of 8.5 m.

 The Velké Březno–Lovečkovice railway had a station here from its opening in 1890 until closure in 1978.
 The track was unique due to its elevation, which replicates the terrain as much as possible.
 Today the track is protected as a technical monument.
 The station has been reopened as a museum about the line, which is being restored by volunteers as a heritage railway.